Intermesh/groupoffice-docs/developer/server/orm.rst

 You can see that it maps a table ``music_artist`` and adds a property 'albums' as an array.
 If you'd like to retrieve relations between entity models, use the ``addScalar`` method instead of the ``addArray`` method.

-Furthermore, one can define custom properties from database queries by using the ``setQuery`` method.
+Furthermore, one can define custom properties from database queries by using the ``addQuery`` method.
 For example, one could define an `albumcount` property for an artist like this:

 .. code:: php